Vortrieb/amazingMap/README.markdown

 ## Roadmap / Todos

-- add an Attribute "icon" to the Marker-JSON: URL to an image that will be used instead of the default marker
 - add support for routes (routeFrom and routeTo attribute)
 - add support for custom Map-Styles
+- add support for zoom level relative to bounds
+- faciliate installation routine by automatically load google-map-api if necessary

 ## LICENSE